lammps/lammps/doc/src/fix_ttm.rst

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-These fixes write the state of the electronic subsystem and the energy exchange between the subsystems to :doc:`binary restart files
+The fix ttm and fix ttm/mod commands write the state of the electronic subsystem and the energy exchange between the subsystems to :doc:`binary restart files <restart>`.
+The fix ttm/grid command does not yet support writing of its distributed grid to a restart file.

-<restart>`.
-See the :doc:`read_restart <read_restart>` command for
-info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
+See the :doc:`read_restart <read_restart>` command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
 Note that the restart script must define the same size grid as the original script.

 Because the state of the random number generator is not saved in the restart files, this means you cannot do "exact" restarts with this